jfrog/jfrog-distroless/README.md

 * Resources that are not available as deb files can be installed as tar files.
 The download resource is define as http_archive in the [WORKSPACE](WORKSPACE) file and you build them under experimental directory, last command should tar it then you can add them as tar action during the image build.

+## Custom Artifactory Docker image
+In some cases, you'll want to customise the Artifactory Docker image and add more tools or do some other customisations to it.<br>
+See [customize-example](customize-example) directory with a couple of Dockerfiles as examples of how this can be done.

+**NOTE:** These are examples only and are meant to be extended as needed!